 (a) Pleadings.
-There shall be a complaint or, when so designated by a statute or rule, a petition, and an answer to it; an answer to a counterclaim denominated as such; an answer to a crossclaim if the answer contains a crossclaim; a third-party complaint if a person who was not an original party is summoned as a third-party defendant; and a thirdparty answer if a third-party complaint is served.
-If an answer or third-party answer contains an affirmative defense and the opposing party seeks to avoid it, the opposing party shall file a reply containing the avoidance.
-No other pleadings shall be allowed.
+There must be a complaint or, when so designated by a statute or rule, a petition, and an answer to it; an answer to a counterclaim denominated as such; an answer to a crossclaim if the answer contains a crossclaim; a third-party complaint if a person who was not an original party is summoned as a third-party defendant; and a thirdparty answer if a third-party complaint is served.
+If an answer or third-party answer contains an affirmative defense and the opposing party seeks to avoid it, the opposing party must file a reply containing the avoidance.
+No other pleadings will be allowed.

-(d) Motion in Lieu of Scire Facias.
+(e) Motion in Lieu of Scire Facias.
 Any relief available by scire facias may be granted on motion after notice without the issuance of a writ of scire facias.

-separately the caption for in rem proceedings, including in rem
+Subdivision (c) is amended to address separately the caption for in rem proceedings, including in rem forfeiture proceedings.